dav009/congresovisible/README.md

 - `ano`: Year in which the voting took place
 - `mes_dia`: month, day in which the voting took place
 - `detailed`: dictionary containing the name of politicians as keys, and a json object describing their party and vote as a value.

+Each line of the file should be a parsable json object.

+### CSV Data

+The csv data is split in two files:

+- `votes.csv`: contains the votes of politicians in sessions, each session is an identifier referencing a session description in `sessions.csv`
+- `sessions.csv`: contains a session description, date, and legislature.

 # How to use it?